sanathkr/aws-lambda-builders/designs/Generic_Builder_Interface.md

 ## What is the problem?

+To use AWS Services such as Lambda, ECS, SAR, ElasticBeanstalk, AppSync etc customers need to build, compile and package their source code into an artifact bundle in a format accepted by the service.

 ### Lambda Specific
 `aws-lambda-builders` was developed to help generate artifacts that can be deployed to Lambda.
 But when integrating with tools like the [Cloud Development Kit (CDK) CLI](https://github.com/awslabs/aws-cdk), which covers the entire surface